 Rating:

-Anne with an E (2017-)
+Anne with an E (2017-2020)

-This ongoing Netflix series had potential to be something different and special.
+This 3-season Netflix series had potential to be something different and special.
 Many of us Anne fans hoped that it would even take us deeper into the book series, especially since Netflix typically waits a year to release new seasons of its originals, so the cast could age naturally.

 Well, Anne with an E is different alright.
 But it’s not for the faint of heart.
 My skin was crawling by the second episode.
 It’s the Upside-Down version of Avonlea, where adult themes abound and truth, beauty, and goodness seldom shine through.
 I think I get what the filmmakers were trying to do, exploring modern issues and sensibilities in a period setting.
 I just wish they hadn’t done it on Anne.
 Instead of honoring L. M. Montgomery, I feel like they stole her characters to animate their own agenda.